Houston Human Trafficking Lawyer

 Who are the Potential Defendants in Sex and Labor Trafficking Cases?

-- Hotels, motels or other businesses who benefit indirectly from room rentals used for human trafficking.
+- Hotels, motels or other businesses that benefit indirectly from room rentals used for human trafficking.

 - Restaurants, warehouses and other places where human trafficked labor provides a direct service to the business.